Nathaniel H Pettit b. 1813 and Nathan Pettit b. 1792. Which one is the son of Joshua Pettit Jr. and Judith Pettit?

 Nathaniel H. Pettit is not the son of Joshua Pettit and Judith Pettit.

-This Nathaniel H. Pettit most likely belongs to the long forgotten John Pettit, son of Joshua Pettit Sr. His siblings most likely include, Elijah, Solomon, Benjamin, Daniel, Ruth, another female and possibly a William.
+It is thought this Nathaniel H. Pettit belongs to the long forgotten John Pettit, son of Joshua Pettit Sr though this connection is unproven.
+(An article completely devoted to John Pettit can be found here.)
+If true, his siblings could include, Elijah, Solomon, Benjamin, Daniel, Ruth, another female and possibly a William –all who are also thought to be children of John (by process of elimination.)

-More information on 1813 Nathaniel H Pettit will be shared in future posts but for now there should be no doubting that he and 1792 Nathan are both Pettit grandchildren of Revolutionary War soldier Joshua Pettit Sr. They are also not the same person.
-One is the son of Joshua Jr and one is the son of John.
+More information on 1813 Nathaniel H Pettit will be shared in future posts but for now we must conclude that they are also not the same person.
+One is the son of Joshua Jr and one is clearly not.
 If you show a Nathan Pettit or a Nathaniel H. Pettit in your tree which one is really your ancestor?
 That’s a question I hope you’re asking yourself right now.

 If you need help making this determination feel free to contact me.
 If you found this information helpful please leave a comment and thanks for reading!